corheart/JB-NET-Course/README.md

 # JB-NET-Course
 Where will we eat today?
-Where do you want to eat?
+Where do we want to eat?